msobanjo/courseware/topics/terraform/modules/variables/README.md

 #### Creating the directory and configuration file

-For the next step create a new folder, you can pick any name for it but a suggested one would be `example_4`.
+For the next step create a new folder, you can pick any name for it but a suggested one would be `terraform-variables`.

 Within the newly created folder, create the following new files within the directory:
 - `main.tf`